brycelund/CodeCampProjects/README.md

 ## Projects

 1. Setup a correctly formatted HTML page (doctype, html, head, and body tags) with their name in an h1 tag in the body.
+1. Similar to project one except I don't give them the html to copy.
+They have to write it.
 1. Setup a correctly formatted HTML page (doctype, html, head, and body tags) with an h1 tag, paragraph tag with a paragraph about themselves, a list of their favorite things, and a button.
 1. Setup a link to take you to a different website.
 (Introduce HTML Attributes)
 1. Setup a correctly formatted HTML page (doctype, html, head, and body tags) with at least 5 different tags in the body including an image tag (Let them search w3 schools for the list).
 Change the title of the webpage in the head tag.